 I am getting on a plane today for a job interview.
-Over the past several months I have been preparing for an emergency of sorts, I have done little plane travel.
-Prior to this time, I used to do a lot of traveling.
-Most of my business trips are/have been on a plane.
-Today for the forst time in about two/three months I am getting on a plane, and it feels weierd I cannot bring my typical every day carry (edc) with me. i.e. My Gerber folding knife, an Altoids can EDC kit (mini multi tool, matches, needle, thread, etc.), Zippo lighter and the the like.
+Over the past several months I have been preparing for an emergency of sorts (manmade, natural disaster, or personal emergency) I have done little plane travel.
+Prior to this, I used to do a lot of traveling all over the country.
+Most of my business trips are/have been on a plane vs car.
+Today for the first time in about two/three months I am getting on a plane, and it feels weird I cannot bring my typical everyday carry (EDC) with me. i.e. My Gerber folding knife, an Altoids can EDC kit (mini multi-tool, matches, needle, thread, etc.), Zippo lighter, and the like (UPDATE: The TSA have since allowed lighters back in carry-ons).
 In fact, I feel sort of naked without my EDC kit.

-So, to improvised in the pinch.
-I brought along the following: Two Balance nutrition bars, LED flashlight with 2 new AA batteries, emergency space blanket, emergency rain poncho, mini first aid kit with the following additions:
+So, to improvise in the pinch, I brought along the following: Two Balance nutrition bars, an LED flashlight with 2 new AA batteries, an emergency space blanket, an emergency rain poncho, mini first aid kit with the following additions:

 - One square foot of aluminum foil

-- Pack of matches (got though security this time with no issue)
+- Pack of matches (got through security this time with no issue)

 - One yard of duct tape